-The rules of bowling are widely known.
-But this isn’t true for most domains.
+The rules of bowling are widely known—but not by everyone.
+For most domains, they’re not even widely known.
 When in doubt, be explicit and spell out the operation, the input, and the outcome.

 Can we really describe the “unit of work” without using the method name?
 Yes, this can work when testing small types, like something with two non-private methods.
 When we’re uncomfortable taking this step, it could be that our type is too big.
 Following the Single Responsibility Principle should result in smaller types.